-In April 2013, EPA announced proposed rules to reduce toxic pollutants discharged into waterways by power plants commonly known as "Effluent Limit Guidelines" or "ELGs".
+In April 2013, EPA announced proposed rules to reduce toxic pollutants discharged into waterways by power plants commonly known as "Effluent Limit Guidelines" or "ELGs."
 The proposed ELGs are intended to update the existing technology-based rules for controlling the discharge of pollutants from various waste streams associated with steam electric generating facilities.
 It is too early to determine whether the impacts of these proposed ELGs, if and when they become final, will materially impact IPL or its current NPDES permits.
-It is expected that EPA will finalize the ELGs by May 2014.
+Under a consent decree, EPA is required to finalize the ELGs by May 22, 2014.